g-lok/gs-dotfiles/README.md

 That is why `stow` is `adopt`-ing any of these files you have first.
 Look it up.
 Then it will `stow restow` to cleanly install the dotfiles.

 Anyway your config files are in this repo now, now the question is, which of these do you want to keep?
 Because if you want MY configs, you need to blow these out by `git rebasing`.
-The script will tell you when it's time to do this.
+The script will prompt you when it's time to do this.
+If you don't have your own dotfiles or know what a dotfile is, just choose `yes` when it asks you.

+This is creating symbolic links from the system locations to this repository, so make sure you cloned it somewhere you won't lose it.

 ## What else is this doing?